 9.1 PRIMITIVE EXTRACTION

 and the much cleaner salt is collected from the salt pans around it (fig. 166A).
-Supposedly, the extraction of this salt was initiated in 1177.
+Supposedly this deposit has been exploited on and off since 1177.

 9.2 SIMPLE EXTRACTION

 With the present technology, inert materials can be extracted in many sophisticated ways.
 Here I just refer to some which have been extracted since time immemorial and even today are extracted in a relatively simple manner.
 River sand dredging (fig. 168) is one of them.
-This job that in the old days was done entirely manually is now done in a totally mechanized procedure.
+This job that in the old days was done entirely manually is now done in a totally mechanised method.

 and figure 170 shows the owner of the enterprise doing the final sorting.
 It was impressive how fast his hand moved and I do not think many diamonds were missed.